descope/descope-js/packages/access-key-management-widget/README.md

 We're using several tools to handle the widget's state:

-- [Redux Toolkit](https://redux-toolkit.js.org/) for the widget's state managment.
+- [Redux Toolkit](https://redux-toolkit.js.org/) for the widget's state management.
 - [Redux Thunk](https://github.com/reduxjs/redux-thunk) for API calls and async operations we're using
-- [Reselect](https://github.com/reduxjs/reselect) to compute derived data without hitting performence or triggering state recalculation when state is not mutated.
+- [Reselect](https://github.com/reduxjs/reselect) to compute derived data without hitting performance or triggering state recalculation when state is not mutated.

 ### Drivers

 An abstraction layer that provides an API for components, and enables handling interactions with components within the widget.

-The motiviation to use drivers is to decouple the widget's code from the component's implementation, and therefore it's important to interact with components only using drivers (and not relying on component's implenentation details).
+The motivation to use drivers is to decouple the widget's code from the component's implementation, and therefore it's important to interact with components only using drivers (and not relying on component's implementation details).

 ### UI Components